-Babylon Young Curators is a new programme for 2020 which offers young people age 18 – 26 an opportunity to develop their skills and experience.
+Babylon Young Curators is a programme initiated in 2020 which offers young people age 18 – 26 an opportunity to develop their skills and experience.

 In summer 2020 we advertised the Young Curators opportunity and were overwhlemed with the number of responses.
 It was a privillage to receive so many applications from young people with ideas, commitment and a real passion for the arts.
 There is no doubt in our minds that programmes like this are incredibly important to support and give opportunities to young talent in our industry.

 We were very pleased to offer two places on the Babylon Young Curators programme to Olu Taiwo and Sid White-Jones.
-Olu and Sid started with us in September and have been busy meeting the Babylon team and their mentors.
+Olu and Sid started with us in September 2020 working alongside the Babylon team and their mentors.
 In spring 2021, they both presented their exhibitions; No Frost at Night by Sid White-Jones and I Matter by Olu Taiwo.

-Click here to find out more about Sid's project No Frost at Night
+Click here to view the virtual tour of Sid's exhibition No Frost at Night.

 Babylon Young Curators is a year-long programme supported using public funding by Arts Council England.
 The programme is committed to giving professional development and support to young people wishing to explore a career in the visual arts.
 Our Young Curators have the opportunity to learn new skills, work with artists, and develop their ideas with the support of experienced professionals.
 The time commitment is approximately 1 day a week, and each Babylon Young Curator receives a bursary (or award) of £1,650 for taking part in the programme.